rancher/rke2-docs/docs/upgrades/manual_upgrade.md

 1. Download the desired version of the rke2 binary from [releases](https://github.com/rancher/rke2/releases)
 2. Copy the downloaded binary to `/usr/local/bin/rke2` for tarball installed rke2, and `/usr/bin` for rpm installed rke2
-3. Stop the old rke2 binary
+3. Restart the rke2-server or rke2-agent service
-4. Launch the new rke2 binary

 ### Upgrade rke2 Using the RPM upgrades